Breathable Air , [unpublished] by D. F. Davis [Stroud]

 Can be adapted to a screenplay by agreement with the author

 The amber haze covered the old city.
 The old mammoth, big screen, advertisement hoardings were now tricolour projectors, signalling safe levels of breathable air.
 The haze like a blank sketch pad, with the artist's background hues projected and erased.
 From the air the city resembled a luminous moving cloud, obscuring the land below.
-At night the cloud moved across the twinkling static
+At night the cloud moved across the twinkling static star-like urban lighting.

 Vaughan remained seated in the tube, exhausted and masked during the amber lights' signification of partial caution.
 The air, he had read, in a leaflet, was still breathable during this period, but who would take the risk.
 He knew that the effects of contamination could lie dormant within his lungs for many years, with almost undetectable symptoms.
 Plus, he couldn't afford a mobile mask, well a decent one.
 Amber, signified 'proceed at your own risk'.
 Therefore the authorities would take no responsibility for any direct or indirect future malady caused, if you chose to continue to breath unprotected.
 At red, at lock down, the seating straps and masks were locked.
 The civil authorities could detain, with force, anyone who did not comply.
 Public breathing tubes supplied the majority of people, although mobile masks were becoming more popular and available.
 Many cars were fitted with these and 98% of residential homes and 100% of work places were safely fitted with air-locks..
 Green: Normal conditions, but one must always be aware of the need for sudden lock down.
 It was rare for green to turn straight to to red though.
 The clouds' routes were quite easy to predict, unless there was a sudden, major weather disruption.